atlanticwave-sdx/meican-testing/README.md

 # Scope:

-Framework Setup: Set up a Selenium automation framework compatible with the SDX-Meican project environment.
+**Framework Setup**: Set up a Selenium automation framework compatible with the SDX-Meican project environment.
-Test Script Development: Develop test scripts to cover key features and user workflows of SDX-Meican.
+**Test Script Development**: Develop test scripts to cover key features and user workflows of SDX-Meican.
-Integration with CI/CD: Integrate the automation tests with our continuous integration and continuous deployment pipelines to ensure tests run automatically with each build.
+**Integration with CI/CD**: Integrate the automation tests with our continuous integration and continuous deployment pipelines to ensure tests run automatically with each build.
-Reporting and Monitoring: Implement comprehensive reporting and monitoring mechanisms to track test results and identify issues efficiently.
+**Reporting and Monitoring**: Implement comprehensive reporting and monitoring mechanisms to track test results and identify issues efficiently.
-Maintenance and Scalability: Ensure the automation framework is easily maintainable and scalable to accommodate future changes and additions to the SDX-Meican application.
+**Maintenance and Scalability**: Ensure the automation framework is easily maintainable and scalable to accommodate future changes and additions to the SDX-Meican application.
-Expected Deliverables:
+**Expected Deliverables**:

 Fully functional Selenium automation framework integrated into the SDX-Meican project.
 Test scripts covering essential functionalities and user scenarios.
 Integration with CI/CD pipelines for automated testing.